nghiaho12/Open3D_TrueDepth_registration/README.md

 ```
 To modify for your dataset edit the function process3d in process3d.py.

+This dataset was provided by my friend at [https://punkoffice.com](https://punkoffice.com).

 # Git submodule
 Call the following to pull in the pybind11 submodule.
 ```